suraj95/Spark-on-Docker/README.md

 ![python](https://img.shields.io/badge/python-3.7.3-lightgrey)

-# Start Spark Cluster
+# Spark on Docker

 ![alt text](./images/spark-cluster.png)

-This is a sample tutorial on how to get set up a scalable cluster with Apache Spark.
+This is a sample tutorial on how to get set up a scalable cluster with Apache Spark using Docker.
 At the moment, this project can reliably support upto 3 workers, beyond which the cluster is a bit unstable, i.e. workers successfully get created and connected to master, but the spark job can get hanged.
 Anyways, 3 is a decent number most student requirements.
 I will keep updating as I make progress.

 The docker-compose.yml refers to two important properties, namely ports and expose: